 Data Protection

-Protecting your personal data is a top priority for Südwestdeutsche Salzwerke AG.
-With this in mind, we always treat your personal data as confidential and in accordance with the applicable provisions on data protection.
+Protecting your personal data is a top priority at Südwestdeutsche Salzwerke AG.
+With this in mind, we always treat your personal data as confidential and handle this information in accordance with the applicable provisions on data protection and privacy.

-In principle, it is possible to use our website without providing personal data.
-However, it you wish to utilize particular services of our company via our website as a visitor to our website, it may be necessary to process personal data.
-If it is necessary to process personal data and there is no statutory basis for such processing, we generally obtain the consent of the data subject.
+In principle, it is possible to use our website without providing any personal data.
+However, if you wish to make use of particular services provided by our company via our website as a website visitor, it may become necessary to process personal data.

-Our data protection statement provides you with information on the nature, scope and purpose of the personal data we collect, use and process.
-This data protection statement also explains what rights a data subject has in connection with your personal data.
+Our privacy policy provides information on the nature, scope, and purpose of the personal data we collect, use, and process.
+This privacy policy also explains what rights data subjects have in conjunction with their personal data.

-As the controller responsible for processing, we have implemented numerous technical and organizational measures to ensure as much protection as possible for the personal data processed via this website.
-Still, please note that Internet-based data transfers can be subject to security gaps in principle, so it is not possible to guarantee absolute protection.
+In our role as controller, we have taken numerous technical and organizational measures to ensure that the personal data processed via this website are protected to the fullest possible degree.
+Still, please note that Internet-based data transfers may involve security vulnerabilities in principle, so it is not possible to guarantee absolute protection.

 2. Definitions

-Our data protection statement uses terms that are also used in the General Data Protection Regulation (“GDPR”).
-To make it easier for you to read and understand this statement, the section below presents the most important terms.
+Our privacy policy uses terms that are also found in the EU General Data Protection Regulation (GDPR).
+To make it easier for you to read and understand this document, key terms are explained in the section below.

 2.1 Personal data

-“Personal data” means any information relating to an identified or identifiable natural person (“data subject”).
+“Personal data” means all information relating to an identified or identifiable natural person (the “data subject”).
 An identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

 2.2 Data subject